Calibrate Option Price under the Heston model using Rust

 Why Use double_exponential::integrate

-By using this method, we can accurately compute the probabilities and necessary for pricing the options, capturing the full dynamics of the Heston model with complex numbers and avoiding numerical instability.
+By using this method, we can accurately compute the probabilities P1P_1 and P2P_2 necessary for pricing the options, capturing the full dynamics of the Heston model with complex numbers and avoiding numerical instability.

 Calibration Objective